codesulting/federal-firearms-licensees/README.md

 * Explore the data with SQLite queries

 ### Basic Analysis
+#### Question
-* Which 5 U.S. states have the most federal firearms licensees?
+Which 5 U.S. states have the most federal firearms licensees?

 ##### Query
 ```